willduff/mixedreality-enthusiast-guide/docs/other-questions.md

    <li> <b>HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\HoloSI</b></li>
    <li> <b>HKEY_CURRENT_USER\Software\Microsoft\Speech_OneCore\Settings\HolographicPreferences</b></li><br/></ul>
 5. Close the Registry Editor.
-6. Navigate to **C:\Users\user name\AppData\Local\Packages\Microsoft.Windows.HolographicFirstRun_cw5n1h2txyewy\LocalState**, and then delete "RoomBounds.json".
+6. Go to **C:\Users\user name\AppData\Local\Packages\Microsoft.Windows.HolographicFirstRun_cw5n1h2txyewy\LocalState** and delete "RoomBounds.json".
 Repeat this for each user who has used Windows Mixed Reality.
-7. Open admin cmd prompt and navigate to **C:\ProgramData\WindowsHolographicDevices\SpatialStore\HoloLensSensors**.
-Then delete the contents of the "HeadTracking data" folder (but not the folder itself).
+7. Open admin cmd prompt and go to **C:\ProgramData\WindowsHolographicDevices\SpatialStore\HoloLensSensors**.
+Delete the contents of the "HeadTracking data" folder (but not the folder itself).
-8. Type "powershell" in the **Search box**, right-click "Windows PowerShell", and then select "Run as administrator".
+8. Type "powershell" in the "Search box", right-click "Windows PowerShell", and then select "Run as administrator".
-9. In Windows PowerShell, do the following:
+9. In Windows PowerShell:
    <ul>
-   <li>Copy and paste the following at the command prompt, then press Enter: <b>Dism /online /Get-Capabilities</b></li>
+   <li>At the command prompt, copy and paste <b>Dism /online /Get-Capabilities</b>, then press Enter.</b></li>
-   <li>Copy the Capability Identity that begins with Analog.Holographic.Desktop (if it isn&#39;t there, that means this item isn&#39;t installed.
+   <li>Copy the Capability Identity that begins with Analog.Holographic.Desktop (if it isn't there, that means this item isn't installed.
 In that case, skip to step 10 ).</li>
    <li>Copy and paste the following command prompt, then press Enter: <b>Dism /online /Remove-Capability /CapabilityName:the Capability Identity copied in the last step</b></li>
    </ul>
 10. Restart your PC.